Request Assistance

 • Listen to the community.
 Deep and active listening is key to making the program successful and relevant.

 • Carve out time to understand intergenerational resources across the lifespan.
 Taking the time to understand resources will help with service forecasting (knowing what needs could arise in the future and being prepared to meet them).
-For example, service forecasting might involve ensuring programming and spaces for teens and preparing staff and community members for supporting those with dementia.
+For example, service forecasting might involve ensuring programming and spaces for teens and preparing staff and community members to support those with dementia.

 • Learn to discern when to guide, coach, or direct members of the community (one of the program’s core principles).